 This is a storytelling walk through new Vienna, exploring the value of intercultural dialogue, the particular place the Irish have in popular imagination, and how their influence resonates across the city.

-Not on St Patrick's Day, but Bloomsday, 100 years after James Joyce published his iconic modernist masterpiece: Thursday 16th May 2022, at 11am. this is a public holiday is Austria, so there~s no reason not to join us for the craic.
+Not on St Patrick's Day, but Bloomsday, 100 years after James Joyce published his iconic modernist masterpiece: Ulysses.
+Thursday 16th June 2022, at 11am.
+This is a public holiday in Austria, so there's no reason not to join us for the craic.

 We will discuss language and literature, identity, politics, longing, songs, migration and sentimentality.